william100690/SQL_Project_1/README.md

 # SQL_Project_1

-In this project, we will analyze AdventureWorks data by performing various queries on its database.
+The objective of this project its to analyze AdventureWorks data by performing various queries on its database.
 The SQL tools to be used are:

 ## Variables, Functions, and Procedures.
 * 1. Create a procedure that receives a date parameter and shows the number of orders entered on that date.